 4. Allows you to have greater control

 Following the Uniform Probate Code for most states, if your IRA goes to the estate, it is usually carried out in a specific order.
-When you list beneficiaries, you have the control to put whoever you want and whatever order you want them in.
+When you list beneficiaries, you have the control to put whoever you want and in whatever order you want them.
 You can even elect to have a trust or another entity, such as a nonprofit, listed as a beneficiary.
 You do not have that control if the distribution of the account gets defaulted to the estate.

 5. Fewer costs to your beneficiaries